opeyemiogungbe/Darey.io-PBL-PROJECT/README.md

 ## WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS
 A web stack is the collection of software (Built on each other) used for web development that comprises, at a minimum, an operating system (linux), a programming language(Php), database software(MySql) and a web server(Apache).
 Preparing our LAMP STACK will require us setting up our Apache2 webserver, MySql to store our database and Php to for display to the endusers of our web browser.

-### UPDATING AND INSTALLING OUR APACHE2 WEBSERVER AND UPDATING THE FIREWALL
+### STEP 1: UPDATING AND INSTALLING OUR APACHE2 WEBSERVER AND UPDATING THE FIREWALL
 Apache is an open-source Web server, is is responsible for accepting directory (HTTP) requests from Internet users and sending them their desired information in the form of files and Web pages. it has a safe and secure file-sharing feature, allowing users to put files into the root directory of their Apache software and share them with other users.

 ** STEP 1**